vladimir-cucu/esp-ps5-server-lite/README.md

 ### Why are there two different `.bin` files?

 **Issue with User's Guide:** All ESP PS5 servers host the exploit at IP `10.1.1.1` for compatibility reasons with ESP Host FPKG.
-If you have a previously cached version of the exploit in the User's Guide that redirects to `http://10.1.1.1/index.html`, you will not be able to use any other version of the exploit that redirects to the same URL until you clear the cache with [Storm21CH's PS5_Browser_appCache_remove](https://github.com/Storm21CH/PS5_Browser_appCache_remove).
-Unfortunately, this payload doesn't work with UMTX2 and, even if it worked, you have to run it before flashing the new version of the exploit.
+If you have a previously cached version of the exploit in the User's Guide that redirects to `http://10.1.1.1/index.html`, you will not be able to use any other version of the exploit that redirects to the same URL until you clear the cache with `webkit-cache-remover` payload.

-The `esp8266-nopayloads-nocache.bin` file is intended for **one-time use** during the initial installation to bypass the aforementioned issue.
+- The `esp8266-nopayloads-nocache.bin` file is intended for **one-time use** during the initial installation to bypass the aforementioned issue.
 It does not have any payloads, it does not cache the exploit and it serves the exploit at a different URL.

-When using `esp8266-ps5-exploit-server-v1.xx.bin`, the exploit is hosted at `http://10.1.1.1/index.html` and the User's Guide does not redirect to the exploit page.
+- When using `esp8266-ps5-exploit-server-v1.xx.bin`, the exploit is hosted at `http://10.1.1.1/index.html` and the User's Guide does not redirect to the exploit page.
 Apart from avoiding the aforementioned issue, this is also done because additional DNS and HTTPS servers need to run for the redirect to function, which can slow down the initial connection and may cause Wi-Fi instability—especially when using FTP on the PS5.

 ## Configuration and Customization